Theses from the NPS Center for Homeland Defense and Security

-December 2016 theses released and available in the Homeland Security Digital Library.
-The most recent outstanding thesis winner is Marcus Sexton, with his thesis work entitled “Forecasting Our Adversaries’ Next Move: Trend Analysis and the Department of Homeland Security’s Role in the Development of Counter-Proliferation Intelligence.”
+December 2018 theses released and available in the Homeland Security Digital Library.
+The most recent outstanding thesis winner is Ronald Dorman, with his thesis work entitled “Shoot the Horse and Build a Better Barn Door: Exploring the Potential for a Superforecasting Methodology to Strengthen the DHS Leadership Selection Process.”

 Students in the CHDS Master’s program cultivate the academic field of homeland security through the generation and synthesis of cutting-edge knowledge in the form of a thesis.

 Over 800 CHDS theses are full-text searchable in the Homeland Security Digital Library.